FIBA Stanković Continental Champions' Cup: History

 The original idea for the FIBA Stanković World Cup came from Dr. Carl Men Ky Ching, the then-President of FIBA Asia.
 The purpose of the competition was to honor Serbian basketball legend Borislav Stanković, the then-FIBA Secretary General Emeritus, for his significant contributions to the world of basketball.
 Being the only Chinese President of the 28 International Sports Federations, Dr. Ching selected China as the host country for the competition.

 Originally, beginning with the Stanković World Cup's inaugural 2005 edition, the competition provided an opportunity for the senior Chinese men's national basketball team to compete against high level national teams from all around the world, as it featured the continental champions of the various FIBA zone regions.
 High level national teams continued in the competition for the following 2006 edition and 2007 edition.

 However, starting with the 2008 edition of the tournament, some of the national teams began sending youth squad selections to the tournament.
-While starting with the tournament's 2013 edition, the tournament became a lower level tournament in general, with it often featuring teams comprised primarily of youth players.
+While starting with the tournament's 2013 edition, the tournament became a lower level tournament in general, with it often featuring teams composed primarily of youth players.